Study In USA

 Most undergraduate and graduate programs in the US require the results of English proficiency tests and standardized tests.
 This section offer insights on some of the popular language proficiency and standardized tests undertaken by international students every year.

-1. American College Test (ACT): This is the standardized test conducted by universities and colleges in the United States to admit students to undergraduate courses.
+1. American College Test (ACT): This standardized test is conducted by universities and colleges in the United States to admit students to undergraduate courses.
+This test measures a student’s readiness for college and is administered as a paper-and-pencil test.

-2. Scholastic Assessment Test (SAT): This test is taken by school juniors and /or seniors applying to universities and colleges in the USA.
-The test is conducted internationally six times in a year.
+2. Scholastic Assessment Test (SAT): This test is taken by school juniors and /or seniors applying to universities and colleges in the US.
+The test is conducted internationally six times in a year by the College Board.
+The SAT is a multiple-choice, pencil and paper test created to test the student’s readiness to attend a college.

 3. Test of English as a Foreign Language (TOEFL): This English language proficiency test is conducted by the Educational Testing Service (ETS) and offered as computer-initiated test.
 This test helps understand the language abilities of non-English speakers in listening, speaking, reading, and writing.